Code-Institute-Submissions/xhulja-beauty-salon/README.md

 * __Colours__:

-   Pink colour is a delicate color that means sweet, nice, playful, cute, romantic, charming, and tenderness,
+   Purple colour is a delicate color that means sweet, nice, playful, cute, romantic, charming, and tenderness,
     is associated with flowers, and sweetness.
     I think is best  colour for beauty salon websites.

-   * Primary: #DA17B7 "__Steel Pink__" i chose this as primary colour because i think is perfect for influencing cuteness and charm.
+   * Primary: #5c2751 "__Purple__" i chose this as primary colour because i think is perfect for influencing cuteness and charm.

-   * Secondary: #FD6C9E "__French Pink__" this colour is kind and comforting, full of sympathy and compattion, makes us feel accepted, perfect feeling for clients.

-   * Navigation colour: #BC00DD "__Electric Purple__" The color purple is often associated with royalty, nobility, luxury, power, and ambition.
-   Purple also represents meanings of wealth, extravagance, creativity, wisdom, dignity,  peace, mystery, independence, and magic.

-   * Default Background colour: #FADDE1 "__Pale Pink__" Pink shades are believed to bring about serenity, relaxation, acceptance, and contentment, as well to neutralize disorder or soften frustration.
+   * Secondary: #4c1741 "__Dark Purple__"  Purple combines the stability of the blue color and the energy of the red.
+Through the ages, purple has always been associated with royalty, nobility and prestige.
+The color purple can symbolize mystery, magic, power and luxury.

+   * Tertiary: #9dacff  "__Lilac__" ilac is a shade of purple that can be achieved by mixing white, red and blue.
+It has been fortified by knowledge and softened through experience.
+With regards to intensity, this may appear to be closely related to pink.
+Lilac color meaning can be related to tranquility, peace, and friendship.

+   * Navigation colour: #76e5fc "__Light Blue__" Light blue is a peaceful, calming color.
+According to color psychology, blue is associated with trustworthiness and reliability.
+Blue is also said to promote feelings of tranquility; light blue’s gentle appearance means it is particularly likely to make that impression.

+    Colours:

+    $primary-color: #5c2751; rgb(92, 39, 81);
+    $secondary-color: #4c1741; rgb(76, 23, 65);
+    $tertiary-color: #9dacff; rgb(157, 172, 255);
+    $navigation-color: #76e5fc; rgb(118, 229, 252);

 * __Background__: